-Directive (04/62/50) nockaging rough systems reducing their impact on the applicance of This Directive (94/62/EC) packaging reuse systems reducing their impact on the environment.
-This directive led to the formulation national regulations detailed further down.
-The Landfill Directive The Landfill Directive requires improvements to landfill management, bans (1999/31/EC) certain materials from being landfilled together with other waste and requires the pre-treatment of all waste before landfill.
-This Directive aims to prevent, or reduce as far as possible, negative effects on the environment from the land filling of waste, by introducing stringent technical requirements for waste and landfills and setting targets for the · reduction of biodegradable municipal waste going to landfill.
+Directive (94/62/EC) packaging reuse systems reducing their impact on the environment.
+This The Landfill Directive directive led to the formulation national regulations detailed further down.
+The Landfill Directive requires improvements to landfill management, bans (1999/31/EC) certain materials from being landfilled together with other waste and requires the pre-treatment of all waste before landfill.
+This Directive aims to prevent, or reduce as far as possible, negative effects on the environment from the land filling of waste, by introducing stringent technical requirements for waste and landfills and setting targets for the reduction of biodegradable municipal waste going to landfill.
 Under the Landfill Directive, the UK is obligated to reduce the amount of landfill based on the amount of biodegradable municipal waste in 1995, to 75% by 2010, to 50% by 2013 and to 35% by 2020.
-The Waste Electrical This Directive set targets for the collection, recycling and recovery of and Electronic electrical products.
-By July 2007, collection systems had to be introduced to Equipment Directive separately collect electrical and electronic appliances for recycling and (2002/96 /EC) reuse.
-The Directive was recast in 2012 (2012/19/EU) and transposed into (2002, 50 , 20, UK law via the WEEE Regulations 2013 - the new Regulations place obligations on producers and their producer compliance schemes to prioritise, where appropriate, the reuse of whole appliances.
-Revised Waste The revised Waste Framework Directive requires the Member States to Framework Directive create national waste prevention programmes by 12 December 2013.
-The (rWFD) objective of these programmes is to present a coordinated national (Directive2008/98/EC) approach to waste prevention, delineating targets and policies, and aiming to decouple economic growth from the environmental impacts of waste generation.
-The waste hierarchy is also defined in Article 3 of the Waste Framework Directive, and a legal duty is placed on organisations to consider waste in the order of the hierarchy so waste prevention must be considered. considered.
-Dy the and of 2014 the European Commission will present a report on By the end of 2014, the European Commission will present a report on prevention and propose measures, if appropriate, including waste prevention and decoupling objectives, to be achieved by 2020.
+The Waste Electrical and Electronic Equipment Directive This Directive set targets for the collection, recycling and recovery of electrical products.
+By July 2007, collection systems had to be introduced to separately collect electrical and electronic appliances for recycling and (2002/96 /EC) reuse.
+The Directive was recast in 2012 (2012/19/EU) and transposed into UK law via the WEEE Regulations 2013 - the new Regulations place obligations on producers and their producer compliance schemes to prioritise, where appropriate, the reuse of whole appliances.
+Revised Waste The revised Waste Framework Directive requires the Member States to Framework Directive (rWFD) create national waste prevention programmes by 12 December 2013.
+The objective of these programmes is to present a coordinated national (Directive2008/98/EC) approach to waste prevention, delineating targets and policies, and aiming to decouple economic growth from the environmental impacts of waste generation.
+The waste hierarchy is also defined in Article 3 of the Waste Framework Directive, and a legal duty is placed on organisations to consider waste in the order of the hierarchy so waste prevention must be considered.
+By the end of 2014, the European Commission will present a report on prevention and propose measures, if appropriate, including waste prevention and decoupling objectives, to be achieved by 2020.
 National waste prevention programmes may need to be adapted to meet these new targets.
 In addition, Article 8 authorises Member States to establish extended producer responsibility compliance requirements for producers, manufacturers, processors or distributors, including free take-back programmes and public disclosure obligations on product reusability and recyclability.
-100 your may.
-This has been transposed into national logislation by via the Weste /Factor d This has been transposed into national legislation by via the Waste (England and Wales) Regulations 2011 (see further down).
-National Legislation Relevance to waste prevention Environmental The EPA defines, within England, Wales and Scotland, the fundamental Protection Act (EPA) structure and authority for waste management.
-It gives WCAs the authority 1990 to specify how household waste will be collected, allowing use of tools to prevent waste through collection frequency and container size and type. , and the same and the same types
+This has been transposed into national legislation by via the Waste (England and Wales) Regulations 2011 (see further down).
+National Legislation Relevance to waste prevention Environmental Protection Act (EPA) The EPA defines, within England, Wales and Scotland, the fundamental structure and authority for waste management.
+It gives WCAs the authority 1990 to specify how household waste will be collected, allowing use of tools to prevent waste through collection frequency and container size and type.